kprohith/rkpblog.tech/content/posts/2020-10-09-bookshelf.md

 I have always enjoyed reading others' reading lists and browsing their bookshelves and recomendations, so this intended to be a digital version of that.
 I've only read about half of the books here and I intend to read all of them over time.
 (I guess I fall somewhere in the middle in the Umberto Eco theory of the library.)

 - Master and Margarita
+- Godel, Escher, Bach
+- Thinking in Systems
+- Metaphors We Live By
+- The Black Swan
+- Sapiens
+- Deep Work
+- Ideas by Peter Watson
+- Guns, Germs and Steel
+- The Righteous Mindbody
+- The Selfish Gene
+- THe Design of Everyday Things
-- Influence - THe Psychology of Persuasion
+- Influence - The Psychology of Persuasion
 - Man's Search for Meaning
 - War and Peace
 - On the Shortness of Life